NexusGKSoftwares/MAZE-PROJECT/readme.md

 - **Maze Saving and Loading Functionality:** Allow users to save generated mazes and revisit them later.

 ## Contributors
-- **Your Name** - Developer, Designer, and Documenter of this project.
+- **NexusGK** - Developer, Designer, and Documenter of this project.

 ## License
 This project is licensed under the MIT License.
 For more details, please refer to the [LICENSE](LICENSE) file.